JellyTitan/Amoeba_executive/README.md

 Ameoba Single key PCB variant designed for simplicity.

 The amoeba pcb family is often used in ergonamic split keyboards.
-Most amoeba variants are overly complex.
+Most amoeba variants are overly complex and difficult to solder.
 This variant leverages the parallel relationship of rows, columns, and the VCC & GND nets to simplify the layout.
+Adds support for SMD or through-hole diodes.

 Designed for staggered pin soldering and jumper wire connections for super easy builds.